This post may contain affiliate links. For more information, read my disclosure policy.

 - Be sure to squeeze all the liquid out of the spinach.
 Defrosted frozen spinach has a lot of water in it.
 Wrap the bundle in a few paper towels or a clean kitchen towel and ring it out to get all the liquid out of it.

-- You can skip caramelizing the onions if you prefer, but make sure to at least sauté them.
+- You do not need to caramelize the onions–it is totally up to you.
+If you don’t caramelize them, make sure to at least sauté them.

 Ingredients